varevalo-uma/sendmail-node/README.md

 pub.publish(email)
 ```

-Finally, for testing both scripts you can use the following commands (I suppose you know to deployl a ROS node from sources):
+Finally, for testing both scripts you can use the following commands (I suppose you know to deploy a ROS node from sources):

 ```
 $ roscore